Skip to Main Content

 A Guide to Working with Integrity as a CBS Student: Personal Data & GDPR

-The processing of personal data is regulated by the General Data Protection Regulation, or GDPR.
-If you gain access to or collect personal data in connection with your academic work, you are responsible for safeguarding that data and must do your absolute utmost to shield the data subject from any damage.
+The processing of personal data is regulated by the General Data Protection Regulation (“GDPR”).
+If you gain access to or if you collect personal data in connection with your Master’s Thesis or an assignment, you are responsible for taking care of the data and must not do anything that could damage the data subject.

-• Name, e-mail, username on social media (general personal data)
+• Name, e-mail, username on social media etc. (general personal data)

-• Education, income, position, employer (general personal data)
+• Education, income, position, employer etc. (general personal data)

-• Public or private registries, e.g. RKI (Danish credit reporting bureau), donor registries, etc.
+• Public or private registries, i.e. RKI (Danish credit reporting bureau), donor registries, etc.

 • Interviews